-The book Modalogy develops these modes from scratch in conventional terms, with results that are painstakingly correct but overwhelmingly complex (Appendix D).
+The book Modalogy develops the melodic and harmonic modes from scratch in conventional terms, with results that are painstakingly correct but overwhelmingly complex (Appendix D).
 The harmonic minor-major mode reduces 2x7=14 harmonic minor and major modes to 8 simpler minor-major modes, each of which is easily reducible, if desired, to one of the 14 modes by omitting one obvious note (see Chapter 4 for more on parallel modes in PKP terms).

-A Lego-like picture of the building blocks would add nothing conceptually new (see Chapters 3-5 for more).
+A Lego-like picture of the building blocks would add nothing conceptually new here (see Chapters 3-5 for more).